Intervention Overview

 Passages to Equal Dignity

-Nora Femenia and Bill Leland design "rites of passage or transformation" to provide bridges of meaning.
+Nora Femenia and Bill Leland wish to design "rites of passage or transformation" to provide bridges of meaning.

 Vegetarianism and Equal Dignity for All

-Annette Exon kindly writes to us (3rd November 2005), expressing her view that eating meat represents a debasement and thus ought to be considered in our work.
+Annette Exon kindly wrote to us (3rd November 2005), expressing her view that eating meat represents a debasement and thus ought to be considered in our work.